DreamLineLove/DreamLineLove/README.md

 </p>

 ### I am currently...
-- Following a <a href="https://www.youtube.com/playlist?list=PLtK75qxsQaMLZSo7KL-PmiRarU7hrpnwK">hands-on video course</a> to get a general grasp of Linux
+- Exploring a <a href="https://www.youtube.com/playlist?list=PLtK75qxsQaMLZSo7KL-PmiRarU7hrpnwK">hands-on video course</a> to get a general grasp of Linux
-- Exploring a <a href="https://frontendmasters.com/courses/developer-productivity/">"Developer Productivity"</a> course to acquaint myself with that landscape, building on Linux foundations
+- Following ThePrimeagen's a <a href="https://frontendmasters.com/courses/developer-productivity/">"Developer Productivity"</a> course to acquaint myself with that landscape

 <!--
 ### Upcoming endeavours